thebaraapi/odin-exercises/readme.md

-I use this repository for learning and doing projects on theodinproject.com
+This is repository for me to do exercises on theodinproject.com and learn the basis of using Git & GitHub.